Navid200/xDrip/docs/Download-xDrip.md

 ## Download xDrip

-You can download the latest stable version under "Latest" from the [Github repository](https://github.com/NightscoutFoundation/xDrip/).
+You can download the latest stable version under "Latest" from the [GitHub repository](https://github.com/NightscoutFoundation/xDrip/).
 ![](./images/Releases.png)

 On a mobile, you will need to scroll almost all the way down to reach Releases and "Latest".